edfulda/blue-prism-word-test/README.md

 This has been tested with Python 3.7.11 and 3.9.7.
 Due to the use of type hinting, earlier versions will not work.

-The environment should only need two packages - and indeed these are only for the tests, the core code uses only built in libraries
+The environment should only need two packages - and indeed these are only for the tests, the core code uses only built in libraries.
+These dependencies (pytest and hypothesis) are documented in requirements.txt

 How To Run
 -----